The Intel Core i5-14500 wins in 10 out of 14 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (760% better).

 AI Versus Verdict

 The Intel Core i5-14500 is the objective winner of this comparison, securing victories in ten out of fourteen measured specifications.
 Its most significant technical advantage over the Intel Core i9-10900K is its L2 cache, which is 760% larger.
-This substantial architectural improvement provides the newer processor with a clear lead in overall efficiency and modern feature integration, despite the older model maintaining a lead in two specific categories where it remains competitive.
+This substantial increase in cache capacity provides the primary performance edge for the newer architecture, allowing it to outperform the older processor across the majority of the evaluated metrics.

-Users prioritizing modern architecture and the massive L2 cache advantage should select the Intel Core i5-14500 for their build.
-Conversely, the Intel Core i9-10900K remains the appropriate choice for those who specifically require a higher base clock speed, as it holds a 42% advantage in that metric.
-Choosing between these two components depends entirely on whether your workload benefits more from the increased cache capacity of the newer processor or the higher base frequency of the older unit.
+Users prioritizing modern architecture and superior cache efficiency should choose the Intel Core i5-14500 for their build.
+Conversely, the Intel Core i9-10900K remains a viable option for those who specifically require a higher base clock speed, where it maintains a 42% advantage.
+Select the former for general efficiency and cache-heavy tasks, or opt for the latter if your specific workload relies on the higher base frequency provided by the older model.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.